 Failure to comply with the Rules will result in disqualification.

-Global Mobility Immigration Lawyers will retain exclusive rights to the content of all submissions, which will be published at our discretion.
+Global Mobility Immigration Lawyers will retain exclusive rights to the content and final form of all submissions, which will be published at our discretion.

-Submit your entry and evidence of enrolment to email@example.com with the subject heading “Scholarship Submission 2018”.
-Large files may need to be provided via a file sharing service such as OneDrive, Dropbox, Google Drive etc or posted to us at:
+Submit your entry (or entries) and evidence of enrolment to firstname.lastname@example.org with the subject heading “Scholarship Submission 2019”.
+Large files may need to be provided via a file sharing service such as OneDrive, Dropbox, Google Drive etc.

 *Entrants under 18 must provide their submissions via a teacher at their school, and contact details should be those of the relevant teacher responsible, not the student.